Student Outcome Data

 |Year||Number of Students Graduating||Completion Rate|

-Currently there are 100 full-time students enrolled in the program.
+Currently there are 107 full-time graduate students enrolled in the program.

 On average, students who have a bachelor's degree in communication disorders will complete the program in 6 semesters of full-time study (including summers), while students who do not have a bachelor's degree or prerequisites in communication disorders will complete the program in 8 semesters of full-time study (including summers).
 Students who elect to study part-time are required to complete the program within 6 years, per regulations of the Graduate School.
 Students who elect the thesis option may spend an additional 1-2 semesters completing the thesis.